-In this post, we look at the concept of tax loss harvesting, which you use your capital losses to set off capital gains.
-You can use tax loss harvesting to reduce your capital gains tax liability.
+In this post, we look at the concept of tax loss harvesting, where you use (or intentionally book) capital losses to set off capital gains.
+You can use tax-loss harvesting to reduce your capital gains tax liability.
 Before that, let’s first look at capital gains set-off provisions.
 This is important because it is these provisions that enable tax-loss harvesting.

 Short-term capital loss (STCL) from the sale of any capital asset can be used to set off: